Mike Freeman's 10-Point Stance: NFL Finally Gets It Right in Expanding Replay

 Kraft has been charged with two counts of solicitation stemming from a Florida prostitution sting last month.
 He pleaded not guilty to the charges and issued a statement last week in which he apologized.

-(Kraft's arrest came as a result of a wide-ranging investigation into human trafficking that included the spa he allegedly visited, which is obviously a much larger issue than the legacy of an NFL owner.
+(Kraft's charges came as a result of a wide-ranging investigation into human trafficking that included the spa he allegedly visited, which is obviously a much larger issue than the legacy of an NFL owner.
 But this is a sports column, so we're only dealing with Kraft's story here.)

 Kraft isn't fighting for his freedom.
 He likely won't go to jail.
 Instead, he's fighting for his legacy.
 He's fighting for how football history views him.